avshetty1980/GOTTH-template/README.md

 ## Technologies
 ### Tailwind
-To generate the Tailwind style sheet, we use the Tailwind binary.
-To get started with TailWind CSS, make sure you have the correct binary in the root directory. follow the instructions in this guide.
-Make sure you download the correct binary for your operating system. https://tailwindcss.com/blog/standalone-cli
+To generate the Tailwind style sheet, use the Tailwind binary. https://tailwindcss.com/blog/standalone-cli

 ### Templ